Canine Fertility Report

 First, let's accept the premise that stray dogs and those in primitive societies around the world reproduce with alarming regularity and no veterinary intervention to encourage reproductive ability.
 Despite what we’ve been led to believe, underfed and medically disadvantaged dogs maintain high fertility rates, whelp and rear normal litters with comparatively few problems.

 From the inner-city slums to Aboriginal villages around the world, rare is the intact female that manages to pass through a season without getting pregnant.
 That fact begs the question; “what is wrong with our carefully bred and meticulously cared-for ‘show dogs’"?
 That led us to “What is the common denominator between street dogs and puppy mill dogs?”
 With no public statistics and no comparative fertility studies, we had to base conclusions on four factors (F1 > F4) which we know to be true.

-Canine Reproduction & Nutrition
+Canine Fertility And Nutrition

 Strays and village dogs eat whatever they can scavenge.
 Puppy mill dogs are fed whatever dry food can be purchased in discount lots.
 Factor #1 is simple.
 As recently as five dog-lives ago, there were no premium foods.
 Pet foods were simple, grain based products which owners supplemented with meat and table scraps.
 The average family pet ate a diet amazingly similar to that of scavenging strays and indigenous village dogs.